mealie-recipes/mealie/docs/docs/contributors/developers-guide/code-contributions.md

 # Contributing to Mealie

-!!!
-Warning
-    It should be known going into this that this is my first open source project, and my first public github repo I'm actively managing.
-If something does not make sense, or is not best practice.
-PLEASE feel free to reach out and let me know.
-I'm all about improving workflow and making it easier for contributors.

 [Please Join the Discord](https://discord.gg/R6QDyJgbD2).
 We are building a community of developers working on the project.

 ## We Develop with Github